-The site of Monte Palazzi, Grotteria, located to the northwest of Locri, 15.5 km inland from the coast at around 1222m asl (Visonà 2010) seems to be another similar site.
+The site of Monte Palazzi, Grotteria , located to the northwest of Locri, 15.5 km inland from the coast at around 1222m asl (Visonà 2010) seems to be another similar site.
 Only a portion of the perimeter wall has been excavated, so the size and plan of the structure remains uncertain, though the excavator suggests it was rectangular.
 Although a tower is postulated, there is as yet no clear evidence for one.
 The ceramic and numismatic evidence suggests it was occupied from the late sixth-third centuries BCE, and there are examples of Greek graffiti and some examples of broken arrowheads and other weapons.

 Investigations of the immediate landscape context of Monte Palazzi revealed no secure traces of occupation (Visonà 2016: 2-3).
-However, southwest of Monte Palazzi, directly inland to the west of Locri, Visonà (2016) identified three small, multi-period sites in the vicinity of the Passo del Mercante in surface survey, all very close together.
+However, southwest of Monte Palizzi, directly inland to the west of Locri, Visonà (2016) identified three small, multi-period sites in the vicinity of the Passo del Mercante in surface survey, all very close together.
 Although Visonà focuses on their potential as military sites, there is evidence for a walled site only at contrada Bregatorto (Visonà 2016: 10-11), and at present it is unclear what other activities might have taken place at these sites, or how their use might have changed over time.

-The defensive role of San Salvatore and its neighbouring sites, Serro di Tavola and Monte Palazzi seems indisputable, and it seems credible that these housed a permanent 'military' presence of some kind.
-However, we cannot be certain about the character of a defensive presence nor precisely what kind of communities (or households) lived in these sites.
-Even from the surface remains, San Salvatore, Serro di Tavola and Monte Palazzi look completely different from the small sherd scatters that have been identified as 'military posts' at lower altitudes closer to the coast, as well as from 'village' sites such as Mazza or Serro Mandi.

-The nature and strength of any 'defensive' presence at SanSalvatore may have changed significantly over time, and the community that lived there probably did not consist solely of a defensive force.
-Even if its occupation was sponsored by one of the major city-states (and this is not certain), the mixed nature of San Salvatore ceramic assemblage raises questions about who the inhabitants were.
+The defensive role of San Salvatore and its neighbouring sites, Serro di Tavola and Monte Palazzi seems indisputable, and it seems credible that these housed a permanent 'military' presence of some kind, although we cannot be certain about precisely what kind of communities (or households) lived in these sites.
+Even from the surface remains, San Salvatore, Serro di Tavola and Monte Palazzi look completely different from the small sherd scatters that have been identified as 'military posts' at lower altitudes closer to the coast, as well as from 'village' sites such as Mazza or Serra Mandi.
+However, the nature and strength of that 'military' presence may have changed significantly over time, and the community that lived there may not have been purely 'military'.
+Even if it was sponsored by one of the major urban centres, the mixed nature of San Salvatore ceramic assemblage raises questions about who the inhabitants were.
 Ceramic finds include wheelmade Greek wares (finewares, plain wares and coarse wares) as well as handmade 'indigenous' pottery.
 A beehive sherd suggest that the site may have served as a base for a range of other activities, including agriculture.
 San Salvatore appears to have been built by and inhabited primarily by Greeks, and there are Greek graffiti on the site.
-However, sites that are clearly indigenous in character are situated not far distant in the Aspromonte, including Oppido Mamertina (Costamagna and Visonà 1999) and Palazzo (Agostino and Sica 2009).
+However, sites that are clearly indigenous in character are situated not far distant in the Aspromonte, including Oppida Mamertina (Costamagna and Visonà 1999) and Palazzo (Agostino and Sica 2009).